The First Shifting Grains

 "Father, what's happening to Gaara?"
 Temari finally asked her voice too grim for her age.

-The Kazekage closed his eyes then looked at his only daughter who stood by his side without showing as sign of faltering even in such circumstances.
+The Kazekage closed his eyes then looked at his only daughter who stood by his side without showing any sign of faltering even in such circumstances.

 "I don't know."
 If Temari was surprised by her father's honest admission, she didn't show it.
 The Kazekage's eyes fell back onto his youngest son.
 "If he's truly dead, we will have to find another jinchuuriki.
 Or at least try to kill the creature along with the boy."